Txbias/ControlAnticheat/README.md

 # ControlAnticheat
-The all in one anticheat solution for minecraft servers
+Simple anticheat for minecraft servers
 Warning: This plugin is still in beta.
 If you encounter a bug, bypass or false flag please report it.

 ## Compatibility: